jojozhuang/ui5-tutorial/5.walkthrough-mvc/README.md

 ## Walkthrough - MVC Modules

+In SAPUI5, resources are often referred to as modules.
+In this step, we replace the alert from the last exercise with a proper Message Toast from the sap.m library.

 1. Create App4.view.xml

-Create `webapp/view/App3.view.xml` with the following content.
+Create `webapp/view/App4.view.xml` with the following content.
 We add a button with text "Say Hello".
 The button triggers the `.onShowHello` event handler function when being pressed.
 We also have to set `controllerName` attribute of the view.
 The controllerName is a combination of the namespace of your application followed by the actual name of the controller, it's actually pointing to `App4.controller.js`.

 ```xml
 <mvc:View